opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/securely-expose-remote-ollama-endpoints-to-your-developmentd-machine.md

 Exposing an Ollama endpoint by assigning an Elastic IP (EIP) directly to a Virtual Machine or using Destination Network Address Translation (DNAT) through a NAT Gateway is considered dangerous due to several key concerns.
 First, assigning an EIP makes the VM accessible from the internet, significantly increasing its exposure and risk of unauthorized access.
 This direct accessibility enlarges the attack surface, leaving it vulnerable to potential breaches.

 Additionally, having such an endpoint exposed can make it a target for Distributed Denial of Service (DDoS) attacks aimed at overwhelming your service with excessive traffic, potentially causing downtime or degraded performance.
 Moreover, using DNAT via a NAT Gateway does not eliminate these risks entirely; it still requires meticulous configuration and management of security groups and firewall rules to ensure only legitimate traffic is allowed.
-Misconfigurations in this setup can easily lead to unintentional exposure.
+Misconfigurations in such setups can easily result in unintentional exposure.

 From a compliance perspective, direct internet exposure might violate certain regulatory requirements that mandate strict data protection and access controls, depending on the industry or region.